 If your estate owes estate tax, how much will it actually owe?
 In D.C., the tax rate currently ranges from 11.2% to 16%.
 Taxes are applied only to the portion of the estate over $4 million, and the rate increases with the size of the estate.
 For the exact D.C. estate tax rates, see the D-76 computation worksheets.

 If an estate tax return must be filed, your executor will have to file it and pay any tax due within ten months after the date of death.
 After that date, interest begins accruing on any unpaid amounts.
-The executor can request a six-month extension to file the return, but that extension doesn’t extend the time to pay.
+The executor can request a six-month extension to file the return, but that extension applies only to the return—not to the payment.

-District of Columbia estate tax return forms and instructions can be found at the district’s Office of Tax and Revenue Website.
-Preparing the tax return, however, will require the help of an expert.
-Your executor will need to hire an experienced lawyer or CPA and pay the fee from your estate's assets.
+For District of Columbia estate tax return forms and instructions, visit the Office of Tax and Revenue.
+Preparing the tax return, however, will likely require the help of an expert.
+Your executor can hire an experienced lawyer or CPA and pay the fee from your estate's assets.

 For more on estate planning issues specific to the District of Columbia, see Nolo's Washington, D.C.
 Estate Planning section.